 The Whole House Podcast covers adoption/foster care, homeschooling, parenting, health, and home projects!
 The Whole House- Health, Home and family all in one place!
 We’re glad you’re here!
 We compare our team to the rooms in a house, each has a different purpose and our gals each have different giftings.
-With that our “rooms” make up a Whole House.
+With that our “rooms” make up The Whole House.

 Grab a cup of coffee and join our overly-caffeinated ladies here for The Whole House Podcast!